New policies spark uncertainty for students heading to Canada

 Lately, it has been widely reported that claims for refugee protection by international students in Canada have significantly increased.
 The Globe & Mail reports that the number of international students applying for asylum in Canada has shot up dramatically in 2023, according to government figures, and it is on track to be even higher this year.

-I do not agree that students should consider the refugee protection system in Canada as an option to seek permanent residence unless they have a well-founded fear of persecution and meet the rest of the criteria.
+I understand that applying for permanent residency for international students has become increasingly difficult since 2023.
+I have also heard horror stories from students about having to pay large sums of money to secure work opportunities and support for permanent residence from certain employers or their intermediaries.
+Yet, I do not agree that students should consider the refugee protection system in Canada as an option to seek permanent residence.
 It appears that some of the students who received study permits had no intention of studying in Canada.
 Instead, they used the study visa to get to Canada so that they could file a refugee claim.
+Abusing the system like this has brought about undesirable results that are clearly detrimental to genuine students.

 Enhancing tools and facilities at the visa offices abroad for better selection of candidates, affordable housing and making job opportunities more accessible will likely be able to strike a good balance between facilitation and control of the international student programme in Canada, which benefits both Canadian educational institutes as well as bona fide foreign students.
 Canada deserves to have the right candidates come forward for the right reasons, and the genuine applicant also deserves a fair chance, without being subject to caps, restrictions and prejudices.